christopherrons/app-tradebot/README.md

 Analysis and implementation of cryptocurrency tradebot.

 ## Prerequisite
-* Bitstamp Account with a main / sub account
+* Bitstamp Account with a main / sub account (sub account is recommended for more control)
 * Active api-key connected to the account

 ## Run script instructions